-Career counseling, internship, and cooperative education learning opportunities, and job search assistance are available for current students and alumni.
-Students are encouraged to begin their career planning early by completing the FOCUS online career planning program located in the Lion's Den-Student Services tab and meeting with a Career Counselor.
-Career planning programs are offered throughout the school year and include career decision-making; resume writing; interviewing; networking for the job search, preparing for internships, and more.
-Check the Lion's Den and the Career Services on RV Commons for announcements and online workshops.
-Appointments are also available and strongly encouraged for career counseling, job and internships, and employment opportunities can be found in the Lion's Den on the career services webpage.
+Career planning and support, internship, cooperative education learning opportunities, and job preparation and search assistance are available for current students and alumni.
+Students are encouraged to begin their career planning early by completing the FOCUS online career planning program located in the Lion's Den-Student Services tab and meeting with a Career Counselor to discuss individual interests, skills, goals, and career options.
+Career planning programs are offered throughout the school year and include; career planning & exploration; professional readiness, resume writing, interviewing, networking for the job search, preparing for internships, building your personal brand, and more.

+Check Transfer & Career Services in Lion's Den and RV Connect, YouTube and on our social media channels (RVCC Career Services) for announcements and online events.

+In person and Virtual appointments are also available and strongly encouraged for career counseling, job and internships search assistance, resume writing, and mock interviewing.
+Information on majors, careers, internships, and employment opportunities (including virtual/remote positions) can be found in the Lion's Den on the career services webpage.